Sammy Morris' Impact

 Taylor University has reprinted Jorge O. Masa's The Angel in Ebony.
-You may buy this book online.
+You may buy this book from the campus store.

 In 1954, Taylor had a world premier of the film Angel in Ebony, which cost $25,000 to produce, and was so popular that a secretary was appointed with the sole purpose to handle its bookings.

-DVD’s of Angel in Ebony are available for $10.00.
-You may buy this DVD online.
+DVD's of Angel in Ebony are available for $10.00.
+You may buy this DVD from the campus store.

 Buildings and Monuments